I. The Misframed Argument

 On this path, W acquires inhabitants.
 Structure acquires intention.
 Constraint acquires purpose.
 Every anomaly becomes a hint, every failure of explanation a message.
 The universe begins to feel once again as though it is addressing us, even if the language has changed.

 This path is emotionally rich.
 It restores drama, anticipation, and belonging.
 It turns ontological pressure into story.
-And because it feels like progress—more open, more speculative, more daring—it is extremely hard to resist.
+And because it feels like progress (more open, more speculative, more daring) it is extremely hard to resist.

+But it comes at a cost.
 Once the hole is given a face, inquiry subtly shifts.
 Questions become personal rather than structural.
 Evidence becomes interpretive rather than constraining.
-Contradiction becomes disappointment rather than correction.
 The discipline required to let geometry replace narrative erodes, replaced by expectation.

 One path asks us to accept a universe that does not look back.
 The other offers us mirrors, endlessly redesigned.

 We will almost certainly walk both.
-But which one we privilege—culturally, institutionally, intellectually—will determine whether the W-shaped hole becomes a site of understanding or a theatre of projection.
+But which one we privilege, culturally, institutionally, intellectually, will determine whether the W-shaped hole becomes a site of understanding or a theatre of projection.

 That decision cannot be deferred forever.